TradeIdeasPhilip/jpeg/README.md

 ### Quantization

 I need to look at the quantization.
-Right now I'm storing each number in a `double`, so I lose very little to round off error.
+Right now I’m storing each number in a `double`, so I lose very little to round off error.
 The whole point of quantization is to use a lot fewer bits — to push our precision _beyond_ its limits — while minimizing the damage.

 I need to see how much damage quantization will do.
-That's the only way to see if this project makes sense at all.
+That’s the only way to see if this project makes sense at all.
-It's very possible that the transformed data will cost _more_ bits than the original data just to get decent quality.
+It’s very possible that the transformed data will cost _more_ bits than the original data just to get decent quality.
-It's also very possible that I'll see good results from the start.
+It’s also very possible that I’ll see good results from the start.
-I won't know until I add this step and look at the results.
+I won’t know until I add this step and look at the results.

-I need to make sure I'm not giving more bits to the quantizer than it needs.
+I need to make sure I’m not giving more bits to the quantizer than it needs.

 #### Starting Point